Harwood Economic Review

 Books by Peter C. Earle

-Taleed Brown, Media Production Manager at AIER, is a creative professional with experience in digital marketing and content creation.
+Taleed Brown is the former Media Manager for AIER and creative professional with experience in digital marketing and content creation.

 He is Co-founder of Atlanta based startup Bespoke Black Media and has a YouTube channel with more than 5 million collective views.